 - If a student is interested in applying for the fellowship but is not linked with a child and adolescent psychiatrist, he/she should contact his/her local child and adolescent psychiatry department.

-- If the local child and adolescent psychiatry department does not have a mentor available, the student may contact the AACAP Department of Research, Training, and Education for assistance in connecting with a child and adolescent psychiatrist mentor of compatible clinical interests.
+- If the local child and adolescent psychiatry department does not have a mentor available, the student may contact the AACAP Department of Research, Grants, and Workforce for assistance in connecting with a child and adolescent psychiatrist mentor of compatible clinical interests.
 Mentor selection must take place prior to the onset of the fellowship.

 The student's mentor must:

-- Have experience in the type of research that is being proposed and it is preferred that their work include children and adolescents participants.
+- Have experience in the type of research that is being proposed and it is preferred that their work include children and adolescent participants.

 - Commit to working extensively with the student throughout the summer for the duration of the fellowship training.